Essex: Boundaries

 In England, the term county is currently applied to both the ceremonial counties (or lieutenancy areas) and the administrative (or non-metropolitan) counties.
 It can also be applied to the former historic counties and the former postal counties.
 Essex therefore, has different boundaries depending on which type of county is being referred to.

 Historic county

 The largest extent of Essex was the historic (or ancient) county.
 This boundary of Essex was established in the late Anglo-Saxon period, sometime after the larger former Kingdom of the East Saxons had lost its independence.

 It included the whole ceremonial county, as well as the three north-western parishes transferred to Cambridgeshire in 1889, other smaller areas (such as the Bartlow Hills transferred to neighbours at the same time, and the five London boroughs administered as part of Essex until 1965.

-Map of the ceremonial county.
-Areas in pink are the administrative (non-metropolitan) county, areas in yellow are unitary authorities.
-Together the pink and yellow areas form the ceremonial county.

 Administrative county

 The administrative county and County Council was formed in 1889.
 The county was made a non-metropolitan county (a new type of administrative county) in 1974, meaning the role of the administrative county was redefined, as part of the 1970s local government reorganisation.
 Its present boundaries were set in 1998 when Thurrock and Southend-on-Sea were separated from the non-metropolitan county to become unitary authorities.